pdidev/pdi/plugins/decl_hdf5/README.md

 The `DATA_SECTION` describes a set of I/O (read or write) to execute.
 A data section can take multiple forms:
-* a list of strings, each being the name of a PDI data to write
+* a list of strings, each being either:
+  - the name of a PDI data to write in a dataset with the same name ( e.g.
+    `data`, where `data` is both a PDI data and the HDF5 dataset name)
+  - the name of a PDI data to write in an attribute of the same name preceded by a `#` and the name of the dataset or datagroup to which the attribute applies ( e.g. `dset#attr`, where `attr` is both a PDI data and the HDF5 attribute name applied to the `dset` dataset)
 * a key-value map where each key is the name of a PDI data to write and the value is either a single `DATA_IO_DESC` or a list of `DATA_IO_DESC`s describing the I/O (read or write) to execute.